IBM-Cloud/openwhisk-darkvisionapp/README.md

 Look at the results.
 While OpenWhisk processes videos, the counter at the top of the application will evolve.
 These counters call the **/api/status** endpoint of the web application to retrieve statistics.

+### iOS application to view the results (Optional)

+The iOS application is a client to the API exposed by the web application to view the results of the analysis of videos.
+It is an optional piece.

+To configure the iOS application, you need the URL of the web application deployed before.
+The web app exposes an API to list all videos and retrieve the results.

+1. Open **ios/darkvision.xcworkspace** with XCode

+1. Open the file **darkvision/darkvision/model/API.swift**

+1. Set the value of the constant **apiUrl** to the application host previously deployed.

+1. Save the file

 ## Running the iOS application in the simulator